performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Name Space
 ~~~~~~~~~~

-name space Performance Metric Identifier PMID PMID introductionEach PMDA
-provides a domain of metrics, whether they be for the operating system,
+Each PMDA provides a domain of metrics, whether they be for the operating system,
 a database manager, a layered service, or an application module.
 These
 metrics are referred to by name inside the user interface, and with a
 numeric Performance Metric Identifier (PMID) within the underlying
 PMAPI.

-clusters item numbers domains fieldsThe PMID consists of three fields:
+The PMID consists of three fields:
 the domain, the cluster, and the item number of the metric.
 The domain
 is a unique number assigned to each PMDA.
 For example, two metrics with
 the same domain number must be from the same PMDA.
 The cluster and item